Table of Contents

 NetDocuments OCR is a background process that continually monitors files imported either manually by users or mass imported into the customer’s NetDocuments repository.

-NetDocuments OCR converts imaged-based documents and image files such as TIFF into text-searchable documents so the built-in NetDocuments full-text searching capability can make the documents accessible to all appropriate users.
+NetDocuments OCR converts imaged-based documents and image files such as TIFF, BMP, PNG, and JPG, into text-searchable documents so the built-in NetDocuments full-text searching capability can make the documents accessible to all appropriate users.
+It also converts PDF documents where the content is like a photograph of the page e.g. scanned documents.
 The output of the file is a searchable PDF added as the official version to the original copy.
 It will maintain the original modify date.

 1. What technology does NetDocuments OCR use?